azorzini/frontend-asafe-challenge/README.md

   - [Google Lighthouse performance score](#google-lighthouse-performance-score)

 ## Introduction
 This small project is a solution to the A-Safe Frontend Challenge (description in react-front-test.pdf).
 I've tried to make it as simple as possible with the required features.

-The person who sent this challenge to me mentioned that is tipically there's a 2h time limit for the challenge which seems a bit short.
-I've made it in 10-12 hours.
+The person who sent this challenge to me mentioned that is typically there's a 2h time limit for the challenge which seems a bit short.
+I put myself a time limit of 10-12 hours to make it.

 The application is built with Next.js and TypeScript, utilizing features like server-side rendering, dynamic routing, and API routes.